-Another problem is that the appeal to an objective conditional probability for its own does not eliminate the disagreement between two individuals about the same conditional34.
+Another problem is that the appeal to an objective conditional probability for its own does not eliminate the disagreement between two individuals about the same conditional (Pynn, 2011, p.
+5).
 Two individuals can agree about a relevant objective conditional probability, but disagree about the same conditional.
 Suppose that the objective conditional probability of B given A is 60%, i.e., that will rain tomorrow given that we are in March.
 Someone could accept that will rain tomorrow given that we are in March while other could refuse even if both accept that the conditional probability is 60%.
 This suggests that the conditional probability does not ensure even the subjective component, which is the acceptance of the conditional.

 The only way to ensure a resemblance of objectivity in the use of conditionals when they are interpreted as conditional acts is by a focusing on an entirely different aspect from the one proposed by Edgington.
 What motivates her theory is its aptitude to explain uncertain conditionals and their respect attributions of subjective conditional probability.
-In other words, her theory was not formulated having the objectivity of conditionals in mind, but its subjective aspects.
-This raises the suspicion that the mention of objective probability is just an insincere attempt to appease the critics, since it isn't followed by any consistent and meaningful use.
+In other words, her theory was formulated having the subjective aspects of conditionals in mind, but not its objective aspects.
+The mention of objective probability is an attempt to appease the critics, but it isn't followed by any consistent and meaningful use.
 This is evidenced by the way Edgington explains the examples involved in Gibbard stand-offs.
 Edgington thinks that there is no objectivity between contradictory conditionals when the subjective attributions of conditional probability are incompatible.
-In other words, if two incompatible conditional judgments are justified by different points of view in the same context, there is no objectively correct conditional judgment.
+In other words, if two incompatible conditional statements are justified by different points of view in the same context, there is no objectively correct conditional statement.
 This shows that the attribution of conditional probability is a poor substitute of conditional objectivity.
 After all, intuitively, conditionals can express relations between events, and these relations are not dependent on epistemic agents' reasons and their attributions of conditional probability.